Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control: Results and Discussion

-Wall-normal phase velocity plots at various chordwise locations are presented in figure~\ref{fig:phase_velocity_profiles}.
-At a \SI{5}{\percent} DC, the velocity profiles vary across different phase angles, indicating unsteady, phase-dependent flow.
-This contrasts with higher DCs (\SI{50}{\percent} and above), where the profiles become quasi-steady, showing minimal variation and suggesting improved flow stability.
-The small velocity deficits observed above the shear layer at $y_n/c=0.07$ are attributed to the core of a streamwise vortex ring induced by the SJA~\citep{Xu2023,Machado2024b}.
-For low-DCs, the near-wall velocity is significantly lower, reflecting less effective control and a larger shear layer.
-As the DC increases to \SI{50}{\percent}, the near-wall velocity increases and the shear layer becomes thinner, enhancing control performance.
-However, increasing to a \SI{95}{\percent} DC does not result in significant improvements to the velocity profiles; in fact, a slight increase in unsteadiness is observed, indicated by a broader spread in the phase velocity profiles.
+Wall-normal, phase-averaged velocity plots at various chordwise stations are presented in Figure~\ref{fig:phase_velocity_profiles}.
+These plots show the phase-averaged streamwise velocity normalized by the freestream velocity as a function of wall-normal distance.
+Each curve represents a different phase within the actuation cycle.
+At a \SI{5}{\percent} DC, the velocity profiles exhibit substantial variation across different phase angles, indicating an unsteady and phase-dependent flow.
+In contrast, at higher duty cycles (\SI{50}{\percent} and above), the profiles become quasi-steady with minimal phase-to-phase variation, suggesting greater flow stability.
+The increased flow stability at higher duty cycles is also evident in the smoke visualizations (Figure~\ref{fig:laser_smoke}), where the streaks in the reattached region exhibit a tighter spread during the long-exposure image.
+At low DCs, the near-wall velocity remains low, consistent with the measured reduction in lift and the presence of a thicker boundary layer.
+Increasing the DC to \SI{50}{\percent} raises the near-wall velocity and thins the boundary layer, indicating enhanced performance.
+Further increasing the duty cycle to \SI{95}{\percent} produces no noticeable improvement in the velocity profiles and, in fact, introduces slight unsteadiness, as evidenced by the broader spread in the phase-averaged velocity profiles.
+The small velocity deficits observed above the boundary layer at $y_n/c=0.07$ correspond to the cores of streamwise vortex rings induced by the SJA~\cite{Xu2023,Machado2024b}.